For the financial year of 2014 -15, we were given £11,700 for 9 children.

 In some circumstances we also choose to spend the money on subsidising residential visits and school trips for this group of children to ensure they are able to access the wide range of extra curricular activities this school has to offer.

-We are committed to raising standards for every child and invest resources and time to ensure that every child receives the support and challenge they require to succeed.
+We are committed to raising standards for every child and invest resources and time to ensure that every child receives the support and challenge they require to succeed, in our 'Every Child Matters' approach.

 Please see the attached document which details the impact of the Pupil Premium money on raising standards at our school.